solrak29/ecba/Readme.md

 **Log**
 ```
 Resolved   Issued   Description
+           20180414 Created console bot to receive messages and test controller.
+                    Will expand this to eventually handle both sides.
+           20180414 Testing having controler recieve and send back message
 20180412   20180412 Exited after facebook configs are not found (not reason for app to continue).
            20180412 Started Controller Code Proto
 20180411   20180411 Integrated remaining facebook functions to set typing bubbles and get user details.